Fenwick W. English

-Fenwick W. English (born February 9, 1939, Los Angeles, California, United States) is an education professor.
+Fenwick W. English, (born February 9, 1939, Los Angeles, California, United States) is an education professor with a doctorate in Secondary Education.

-In 2002, he became the Robert Wendel Eaves Sr. Chair at the University of North Carolina at Chapel Hill.
-This distinguished position honors one of this century's great leaders in elementary education.
+In 2002, he became the Robert Wendel Eaves Senior Distinguished Professor at the University of North Carolina at Chapel Hill.
 He served in that role into 2018 when he moved to Teacher's College, Ball State University to be a professor and department chair.

 Early years

 Fenwick English was born in Los Angeles, California to middle-class parents Mel and Phyllis.
 His father taught middle school woodshop and his mother taught music.
 Fenwick's father and mother were both accomplished pianists.

 In 1956 English enrolled in college at USC where he graduated with a B.S. in English and Education in 1961, and an M.S. in Elementary Administration in 1963.

 While studying for his M.S. he was also a teacher of third grade at the Tweedy Elementary School in South Gate, California.